Dynatrace-Dave-Mauney/Automation/Configuration/Configuration as Code/Terraform/README.md

     Read network zones (networkZones.read)
     Write network zones (networkZones.write)

-8)  Copy the Dynatrace Provider executable into the Terraform Project Directory for easier access (or make a symlink or add the path to your Windows path).
+8)  Copy the Dynatrace Provider executable (created with the "terraform init" command ealier) into the Terraform Project Directory for easier access (or make a symlink or add the path to your Windows path).

     The directory will be named something like:
     terraform_1.10.5_windows_386\.terraform\providers\registry.terraform.io\dynatrace-oss\dynatrace\1.72.6\windows_386